je-repo/fitnessapp/README.md

 #### fitnessapp.db

-This is the SQLite3 database file.
-The relational tables are designed to minimise column redundancy.
-The web app's various features perform CRUD (Create, Read, Update & Delete) on this database.
-Examples include user profile creation, updating user profiles, reading workout history, editing workouts, deleting workouts, etc.
+This is the SQLite3 database that supports the web app's CRUD (Create, Read, Update & Delete) functionality.
+The tables are designed to minimise column redundancy.
+Features that interact with the database include user profile creation, updating user profiles, reading workout history, editing workouts, deleting workouts, etc.

-*Outdated, consider deleting or adding a section on database schema?\
-fitnessapp.db contains the following tables, columns and data types:

-- exercises
-    - id INTEGER (primary key)
-    - exercise TEXT
-- sets
-    - user_id INTEGER (foreign key referencing the user table's id column)
-    - workout_id INTEGER (foreign key referencing the workout table's id column)
-    - exercise_id INTEGER (foreign key referencing the exercise table's id column)
-    - exercise_set INTEGER
-    - reps INTEGER
-    - weight_kg REAL
-    - PRIMARY KEY (user_id, workout_id, exercise_id, exercise_set)
-- users
-    - id INTEGER (primary key)
-    - username TEXT
-    - hash TEXT
-    - member_since TEXT
-    - first_name TEXT
-    - last_name TEXT
-    - date_of_birth TEXT
-    - height_cm REAL
-    - weight_kg REAL
-- workouts
-    - id INTEGER
-    - user_id INTEGER (foreign key referencing the user table's id column)
-    - date TEXT
-    - start_time TEXT
-    - end_time TEXT
+For an overview of the database's table schema, refer to the table creation queries in "schema.sql" in the folder "zzz_other_files".

 <br>

 #### helpers.py

-helpers.py contains support functions that are imported in app.py for reuse.
+helpers.py contains support functions used in app.py.
 This facilitates the DRY (Don't Repeat Yourself) principle.
-Some functions in this file are referenced from CS50's problem set 9 - Finance.
+Some functions are referenced from CS50's problem set 9 - Finance.

 helpers.py includes the following functions:

-- error_message(message, code=400)
+**error_message(message, code=400)**

 Takes in error message- and code arguments.
 The default code is 400, if no code is provided.
-It renders an error page showing a meme with the error message- and code arguments.
+It renders an error page showing the error message- and code arguments.

-- login_required(f)
+**login_required(f)**

 A function decorator, requiring users to be logged in to access the wrapped function.
-Otherwise, they will be redirected to the login page.
-The wrapped functions are usually functions that render html files.
+Visitors that are not logged-in will be redirected to the login page.

-- retrieve_user(database, username_form_id)
+**retrieve_user(database, username_form_id)**

-    This function takes a database variable and string as arguments, respectively.
+This function takes a database variable and string as arguments.
 Returns a user dict from the database table "users".
 Returns None if the user does not exist.

 <br>